 For If God did not spare angels when they sinned, but sent them to hell, putting them in chains of darkness to be held for judgment… (2Pet.
 2.4 NIV)

-Simon Peter, in warning his readers of false teachers, writes about others who were judged for their wickedness, all to encourage them to stay true to the faith since judgment was sure to come.
-Peter lists angels first as a group that faces judgment for evil (sin).
-The problem of identifying the event that Peter refers to is seemingly the most difficult task for interpretation, but it’s fairly easy.
-Recently, many Christian and Jewish commentators have identified this angelic judgment with the mythical human and angel cohabitation of Gen. 6.
-It did not happen at that point, however, since no connection occurs with the elements of Peter’s account.
-The angels were imprisoned somewhere dark which doesn’t feature in the Gen. 6 passage.
+Simon Peter, in warning his readers of false teachers, writes about some who were judged for their wickedness, all to encourage the letter’s recipients to stay true to the faith since judgment was sure to come.
+Peter lists angels first as a group that faces judgment for their evil.
+The problem of identifying the event that Peter refers to is likely a difficult task, but the solution is apparent if the reader takes the scriptures as a comprehensive revelation.

 God divides the two groups differently in the span of history.
 Later, God would call one group of people, and only one, the Jews, to be his witnesses.
+To know God under the Mosaic Covenant, a Gentile would have to convert to The God of Israel and follow all the Laws and cultic observances, such as the various sacrifices.
 God has revealed Himself and His plan in various ways and at different times (see Heb.
 1.1).
 In our age, where the Spirit has been given, the righteous and wicked are practically intermingled.
-An example of intermingling is the Church in the world, not of it.
-Also, the wicked pretending to be righteous within the Church is an infiltration.
+An example of intermingling is the Church in the world, but not of it.
+Also, the wicked pretending to be righteous within the Church is another infiltration.
 This is what Peter was warning about: be careful not to fall into the false teachers’ trap since their intermingling is a reality (2Pet.
 2.1).

 Where do the specific elements of imprisonment in darkness which Peter speaks about occur?
-They happen at the first day of re-creation, the separation of “good” light and darkness recorded in Gen. 1.2-4: Now the earth was formless and empty, darkness was over the surface of the deep, and the Spirit of God was hovering over the waters.
+They happen at the first day of re-creation, the separation of darkness with light, recorded in Gen. 1.2-4: Now the earth was formless and empty, darkness was over the surface of the deep, and the Spirit of God was hovering over the waters.
 And God said, “Let there be light,” and there was light.
 God saw that the light was good, and he separated the light from the darkness (NIV).
-I say a re-creation since Gen. 1.1 has a prior creation.
-God doesn’t create a flawed creation in the beginning.
-Instead, darkness seems to invade it.
-It was the later addition of light that dispelled the darkness, The light shines in the darkness, and the darkness has not overcome it (Jn.
-1.5 NIV).
-Also, by recognizing God’s prior creation, His people comprehend why the earth and universe appear so old and chaotic.
-It appears old probably because it is old, billions of years.
-It appears chaotic because the devil has been active spreading darkness for a long time.
+Likewise, after the Fall of Adam, God separated the (imputed) righteous from the wicked.